PGScatalog/pgsc_calc/docs/index.rst

 .. _citations file: https://github.com/PGScatalog/pgsc_calc/blob/master/CITATIONS.md
 .. _10.1038/s41588-021-00783-5: https://doi.org/10.1038/s41588-021-00783-5
 ..
-[0] A manuscript is in development but calculated scores have been tested on UK Biobank since v1.1.0
+[0] A preprint is in preparation, calculated scores have been tested with test data and for consistency with other tools on UK Biobank since `v1.1.0`

 License Information